The Boiled Frog Syndrome: Incapable of Reacting to Subtle Mistreatment

 So when dependence, pride, selfishness, or demands start to manifest little by little, it’s difficult to realize just how harmful it is to be in that place.

-In fact, you might even feel good that your partner needs you then, that your boss trusts you to give you certain tasks, or that a trusted friend constantly needs your attention.
+In fact, you might even feel good that your partner needs you; that your boss trusts you to give you certain tasks; or that a trusted friend constantly needs your attention.

 But over time, these demands slowly reduce your reaction and response time.
-It uses up all of your energy and ability to see that this truly isn’t a healthy relationship.
+They use up all of your energy and ability to see that this truly isn’t a healthy relationship.

-This silent process of adapting to discomfort will deteriorate you, and it slowly and very subtly takes control over your life.
+This silent process of adapting to discomfort will deteriorate you.
+It slowly and very subtly takes control over your life.
 This stops you from noticing and preparing yourself to respond in a way that truly fits your needs.

-That’s why it is absolutely necessary that you make a conscious effort to keep your eyes open and to know what you want.
+That’s why it’s absolutely necessary that you make a conscious effort to keep your eyes open and to know what you want.
 This is the only way you can take control over what is deteriorating your senses.